itsays-zqc/my-website/docs/faq/General.md

 • The EME module benefits from a 50% reduction in the number of required computational modes, leading to increased computational stability.

-***<font size = "4" color = "#0000dd">3、Max-Optics Studio-OE Device </font><br />***
+***<font size = "4" color = "#0000dd">3、Max-Optics Studio-DDM </font><br />***

-OE Device is a one-stop solution, providing a convenient tool for simultaneous electromagnetic field and carrier motion simulation in active optoelectronic devices.
+DDM is a one-stop solution, providing a convenient tool for simultaneous electromagnetic field and carrier motion simulation in active optoelectronic devices.
 It allows for self-consistent solutions of the electromagnetic field (Maxwell's equations), electrostatic potential (Poisson's equation), and free carrier density (drift-diffusion equations).
 The entire modeling and simulation process can be completed in one interface.

 ***<font size = "4" color = "#0000dd">4、Max-Optics Studio-MO Link </font><br />***